Hudson’s Bay Selling Assets to Canadian Tire for $30 Million

-Hudson’s Bay is planning to sell its intellectual property to Canadian Tire for approximately $30 million.
+Hudson’s Bay has received the green light from an Ontario judge to sell its intellectual property to Canadian Tire for approximately $30 million.

-According to The Canadian Press, the deal — which still needs court approval — includes the company’s iconic, multi-coloured stripes motif, its coat of arms, and other brand trademarks.
+According to reports, the deal includes the company’s iconic, multi-coloured stripes motif, its coat of arms, and other brand trademarks.

 State of Hudson’s Bay